Peek Inside the Closed World: Evaluating Autoencoder-Based Detection of DDoS to Cloud: Findings and Implications

+Our results show autoencoder-based AD models can be trained successfully on real-world data with noises, provided target features are \emph{well-represented}: all benign values of target feature must appear frequently in the training data.
+Our results support prior claim that attack-free training data does not exist outside simulation~\cite{Gates06a} (we find some brief attacks in our training data), but we disprove the claim that noisy data makes AD training impossible.

-Specifically, we show that, given representative training data, ML-based AD can learn normality in spite of noise.
-For example, our models correctly learn the normality of whitelisted (WL) destination port despite noise in the training data (0.46\% of 4.5M UDP flows are sent to non-WL port) because the WL ports are the most frequent in training data (99.54\% of 4.5M).
-We also show that when some benign values of target features are under-represented in training data, noise be confused with normality, because both noise and under-represented benign values are infrequently seen.
-For example, in \autoref{sec:rlt_det_int_bl_no}, our model for SR1VP1 learns a blacklisted (BL) source port (noise) as normal because this port is the second most frequent (in 1.21\% of training UDP flows, more frequent than all under-represented non-BL ports).
-In \autoref{sec:rlt_det_int_wl_no}, our models fail to learn under-represented WL protocol TCP (in 0.01\% of training flows) as normal likely due to our models consider TCP as noises (considering actual noises show up in 0.22\% of training flows, more frequent than TCP).
+We prove this ability to train on noisy data, showing that our autoencoder-based AD can learn normality in spite of noise.
+For example, our models learn correct normality of destination port despite noise in the training data (0.46\% of 4.5M UDP flows have malicious destination port) because the benign port is the most frequent in training data (99.54\% of 4.5M UDP flows), recalling \autoref{sec:rlt_det_int_learn_norm}.

+We also show that for under-represented features, noise can be confused with normality, because both noise and some of their benign values are infrequent.
+For example, in \autoref{sec:rlt_det_int_learn_norm}, our models fail to learn benign protocol TCP (in 0.01\% of training flows) as normal likely due to our models consider TCP as noises, considering actual noises (in 0.22\% of training flows) are more frequent than TCP.
+Our model for SR1VP1 learns a malicious source port (noise) as normal because this port is the second most frequent in training data (in 1.21\% of training UDP flows) and is more frequent than almost all benign sort ports.